aditya-appalla/hello-world/README.md

 <p><strong>Synopsis</strong></p>
-<p>In this experimental endeavor, the customers are provided with an option to upload their module designs.
+<p>In this experimental endeavor, the users are provided with an option to upload their module designs.
 The designs are then broken down into the components within it (Eg: Chip SMD resistor &ndash; 20ohm; Film capacitor - <a href="https://uk.farnell.com/c/passive-components/capacitors/film-capacitors/motor-run-motor-start-capacitors?capacitance=50uf">50&micro;F</a> ).
 Each component is then grouped by the quantity and rating required in the design and the result is then fed into the search engine &ndash; Endeca.
 The results of the search engine comprises of products which are priced as per the customer contract and sent back to the customers for them to reveiew and order.</p>
 <p><strong><u>&nbsp;</u></strong></p>
 <p><strong><u>Design Steps</u></strong></p>
 <p><strong>Reading the customer input</strong></p>